Preventative = Screening (no symptoms or problems are present)

 Many insurance companies now offer preventative care services at no cost to their members.
 Meanwhile, medical services often requires the member to satisfy their deductible and pay coinsurance amounts.
 It’s important to understand the type of service rendered to avoid unexpected bills from the hospital as both preventative care and medical care can be provided during a single hospital and/or clinic visit.

 Provider Medical Coding Guidelines

 Most insurance carriers require adherence to insurance claim coding guidelines as follows.

-Medical coding staff are responsible for assigning the principle diagnosis, which is defined in the Uniform Hospital Discharge Data Set as “that condition established after study to be chiefly responsible for the patient seeking health care.”
+Medical coding staff are responsible for assigning the principle diagnosis.
+The Uniform Hospital Discharge Data Set defines this as “that condition established after study to be chiefly responsible for the patient seeking health care.”

 It’s illegal for a provider to code in a manner that would consider medical services preventative.